Shostack + Friends Blog

 Lessons from Threat Modeling Intensive With AI

-At OWASP, we delivered the first version of our new “Threat Modeling Intensive with AI” course.
+At the last OWASP Global Appsec conference, we delivered the first version of our new “Threat Modeling Intensive with AI” course.
 This is part of how we’re exploring LLMs and their impact on our work, and so I want to start with lessons from that delivery:

-Our experimentation isn’t limited to that course, we’re constantly experimenting to see if we can improve customer experiences by using LLMs.
+Our experiments aren't limited to that course, or even one course.
+We’re constantly experimenting to see if we can improve customer experiences by using LLMs.
 Our experiments lead us to be solidly in the “measure outcomes, not use” camp.
 What we find, consistently, includes:

 This lines up pretty closely with what we see in the training results.